 - The practice had clear systems to manage risk so that safety incidents were less likely to happen.
 When incidents did happen, the practice learned from them and improved their processes. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-They ensured that care and treatment was delivered according to evidence- based guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - There was a strong focus on continuous learning and improvement at all levels of the organisation.
+It ensured that care and treatment was delivered according to evidence- based guidelines. - National data showed that the practice was performing in line with national averages for most indicators.
+Where the practice had performed below national average they had acknowledged it and worked on improving the outcomes. - The practice involved patients in regular reviews of their medicines. - There was a system for receiving and actioning safety alerts however the process was nurse led with little guidance from the GPs.
+Since the inspection the practice has changed their procedures and GPs now provide more oversight. - We found the practice had appropriate systems in place to monitor medicines requiring refrigeration. - Staff involved and treated patients with compassion, kindness, dignity and respect.